torvalds/linux/Documentation/admin-guide/thunderbolt.rst

 Recent systems from 2018 and forward with Thunderbolt ports may natively support IOMMU.
 This means that Thunderbolt security is handled by an IOMMU so connected devices cannot access memory regions outside of what is allocated for them by drivers.
-When Linux is running on such system it automatically enables IOMMU if not enabled by the user already.
+When GNU/Linux is running on such system it automatically enables IOMMU if not enabled by the user already.
 These systems can be identified by reading ``1`` from ``/sys/bus/thunderbolt/devices/domainX/iommu_dma_protection`` attribute.